 A domain name that is used when sending the initial HELLO message to an SMTP server.

 Shared Server SMTP Configuration

-For shared server systems, configuration files for the System Manager are used individually by each site to override the settings in the Configuration Manager if desired.
+For shared server systems, configuration files for the System Manager are used individually by each site to override the settings in the Configuration Manager.
 Each site has the choice to use the existing Customization Manager settings or to create individual configuration files.
-If a site wishes to use an individual configuration file it should be named using the NVTGC site code. (i.e., instead of SMTP.config it would be named NVTGC.config) and located in the same folder as the System Manager.
+To use an individual configuration file it should be named using the NVTGC site code. (i.e., instead of SMTP.config it would be named NVTGC.config) and located in the same folder as the System Manager.
 When an individual configuration file is not found for a specific NVTGC, if the SMTP.config file exists, those settings will be used.